 Regarding questions on “how can bootstrap simulation eliminate unrelated gene signatures?
 Why running the bootstrap over 1000 samples is sufficient?
 Why not 100 or 10000?
 What is multicore hardware needed?”

+Bootstrap simulation is primarily designed for hypothesis generation study on a known/defined downstream targets regulated by upstream regulator or perturbation.
+The downstream targets often consist of a group of genes.
+To assess the significance of the upstream regulator, we attempt to remove those downstream targets from the original pool, which leads to altered SEM results.
+This step will randomly eliminate “same number of gene signatures” blindly, then will finish the above-mentioned steps.

+Both bootstrap methods are non-parametric with no assumption of the population distribution, therefore sufficient large amount of simulation will provide us empirical distribution where can be consulted for statistics testing.
+It largely depends how much the “downstream genes target” eliminated will be impacted by the upstream regulator revealed from the SEM fitting.

+We started with 100 rounds, assessed the fitting curve, and often found insufficient.
+It largely depends on how many downstream genes target will be eliminated, as we increase the bootstrap rounds, we get smooth fitting as shown in the following graph.
+In our exercise 1000 rounds ensures a stable empirical distribution curve.

 It is mainly required for the bootstrap simulation steps to speed up the process.
 It uses two R packages, parallel and doParallel; it detects available computing cores in real time and requests half of the available cores to conduct the simulation job.
 As the example shown in the manuscript on KEGG pathway analysis with 28 categories, it can take up to a couple of hours to finish this step, therefore we suggest a multicore hardware equipment.
 If no multicore is available, it will execute serialized process.